memgraph/docs/gqlalchemy/how-to-guides/on-disk-storage/on-disk-storage.md

     huge_string: Optional[str] = Field(on_disk=True)
 ```

-Here `id` is a required `int` property that creates uniqueness and exists
+Here the property `id` is a required `int` that creates uniqueness and existence
 constraints inside Memgraph.
 You can notice that the property `id` is also
 indexed on label `User`.
 The `huge_string` property is optional, and because the
 `on_disk` argument is set to `True`, it will be saved into the SQLite database.